waveq/Migration-to-confluence/readme.md

 # Migration from Teamwork to Confluence

-Tool that downloads your files and notebooks from [Teamwork](https://www.teamwork.com/) and uploads them to [Confluence](https://confluence.atlassian.com/).
+Tool that downloads your files, notebooks and representation of your category tree from [Teamwork](https://www.teamwork.com/) and uploads them to [Confluence](https://confluence.atlassian.com/).

 To make it work you have to clone the repository, import it to eclipse and perform the following steps: